-Liberal and conservative.
+Liberal or conservative?
+Progressive or traditional?
 The definitions of these terms are seldom stated.
 Usually they are just presumed.
-Often people call “conservative” those who like old-fashioned things and “liberal” those who favor the latest ideas, trends, and values.
+Often people label “conservative” those who like old-fashioned values and “liberal” those who favor the latest and most progressive trends.

 But for the Christian, the ultimate question is not personal preferences of style, or whether something is old or avant garde.
 It is rather whether or not it fits into the Kingdom of God.